What happens in the event of insolvency of the fund-providing bank?

 More questions in "Security"

-How secure is True Wealth?What else should I know about security?Are my assets protected against bankruptcy?I have lost my smartphone with the Authenticator app – what should I do?What is deposit insurance?Which application should I use for 2-factor authentication?Can I use 2-factor authentication for my True Wealth account?What will happen to my account if True Wealth is acquired or discontinues its business operations?
+How secure is True Wealth?How can I best protect myself from IT risks?Are my assets protected against bankruptcy?I forgot my password – what should I do?I have lost my smartphone with the Authenticator app – what should I do?Which application should I use for 2-factor authentication?Can I use 2-factor authentication for my True Wealth account?What will happen to my account if True Wealth is acquired or discontinues its business operations?

 Can’t find what you’re looking for?